In progress

 - O’Neill, R. & Wilks, R. (in preparation).
 Exploring attitudes to British Sign Language in Scotland and Wales.

-- Wilks, R. (accepted).
-From Barking Dogs to Roarless Dragons: The Legal Recognition of British Sign Language across the United Kingdom.
-Sign Language Studies
+- Wilks, R. (in press).
+From barking dogs to roarless dragons: The legal recognition of sign languages across the United Kingdom.
+Sign Language Studies, Winter(26)

 Books